afdezl/terraform-aws-wireguard/README.md

 |`vpn_ip`|The public IPv4 address of the AWS Elastic IP assigned to the instance.|
 |`vpn_sg_id`|ID of the internal Security Group to associate with other resources needing to be accessed on VPN|
 |`vpn_asg_name`|Name of the autoscaling that the Wireguard instance belongs to|

+## Multiple client support
+New clients can be added on demand and will be updated in near real time on a running instance or on instance recycle.
+To take advantage of this take a look at the

+Based on the work of [terraform-aws-wireguard (jmhale)](https://github.com/jmhale/terraform-aws-wireguard).